Unreal Tournament: Development

 During the game's development, the team lacked artists.
 The art director at Epic Games, Shane Caudle, and the artists at Digital Extremes could not make enough new textures because of the amount of diversity in characters and maps.
 To help with the skin and texture production, Epic contracted Steve Garofalo.
 The game's level and content management program, UnrealEd, was written in Visual Basic and considered buggy, but no one had time to fix it.
 The game engine had an object-oriented design, and the scripting language, UnrealScript, was considered to be more like Java.
 The modularity of the object-oriented design meant that programmers could make large changes without affecting other parts of the game.
 Other tools used during development included Microsoft Visual Studio and 3D Studio Max.
 All of the weapon sound effects were created by Sonic Mayhem.
 The soundtrack for the game, which employed the system of module files, was written by Alexander Brandon, Michiel van den Bos, Andrew Sega, Dan Gardopee, Peter Hajba and Tero Kostermaa.
 Unreal Tournament had support for the EAX Version 2.0 3D positional audio technology by Creative Labs and A3D 2.0 HRTF technology by Aureal Semiconductor out of the box.

 In 1999, Epic Games released a playable demo on September 16.
 This version of the demo was only compatible with Glide-based accelerators.
 An updated demo version, with support for OpenGL and Direct3D cards, was released on September 28.
 Unreal Tournament went gold (became ready for release) on November 16, shipping a few days later on November 22.
 The Mac version went gold on December 15.
 The Dreamcast version was developed by Secret Level, who had to drop Assault mode, along with many larger maps, due to the Dreamcast having insufficient memory.
-In December 28, Brandon Reinhart announced plans to release Linux libraries of Unreal Tournament through SourceForge: "I've chosen the Artistic License.
-I feel that it allows mod developers a lot of freedom with the open code, while not putting Epic into any weird positions with the undisclosed part of the engine".
+A Linux port of Unreal Tournament was also in development.
 The goal of the project was to improve the quality of the Linux port of the game as well as strengthen the mod authoring community and teach Epic about open source projects.
-On August 1, 2000, Loki Software announced an exclusive agreement with Epic Games to maintain and support the Linux version of Unreal Tournament, offering new features, addressing any technical issues and achieving revision parity with the Windows version.
+In 2000, Loki Software made an exclusive agreement with Epic Games to maintain and support the Linux version of Unreal Tournament, offering new features, addressing any technical issues and achieving revision parity with the Windows version.
 Bonus Pack 1 was released on February 25, 2000.
 Unreal Tournament was re-released in fall (autumn) 2000 as Unreal Tournament: Game of the Year Edition, which includes the first three bonus packs and mods such as Rocket Arena, a one-on-one combat mode.